-If you are unsure of the person's name at the time of application please identify tasks and approximate remuneration rates.
+If you are unsure of the person's name at the time of application, please identify tasks and approximate remuneration rates.

-MLA PDS funding will not cover the costs of on-farm labour of the PDS project or for the purchase of animals.
+The funding will not cover the costs of on-farm labour for the PDS project or for the purchase of animals.
 The animals and on-farm labour required for running the project are deemed an in-kind contribution from the group members.
 Direct producer involvement is a key component of skills development among the group members.

-MLA PDS funding can support the cost of the group engaging a project facilitator (and/or other professional support) who is experienced in delivering on-farm research and demonstration projects and is responsible for project design, set up, overseeing monitoring, data recording, data analysis and reporting.
+The funding can support the cost of the group engaging a project facilitator (and/or other professional support) who is experienced in delivering on-farm research and demonstration projects and is responsible for project design, set up, overseeing monitoring, data recording, data analysis and reporting.

-PDS funding is not available for the facilitator to conduct routine monitoring and data collection.
+The funding is not available for the facilitator to conduct routine monitoring and data collection.
+It is important to ensure that the producers are upskilled in the routine monitoring and data collection requirements for the project.